No1Company/customer_handover/documents/DesignProcess.md

 The second prototype for registering measurements, booking consultations and asking questions was also created in Botsociety.
 The user tests for registering measurements in phase one indicated that the bot was easy to use and it was not often that a tester felt lost in the process.
 People, for example, were content with the buttons, and so they remained mostly the same.
 However, there were some complaints about the overall process.
 Some testers reported a perceived lack of clarity in the texts.
 Changes were thus made to the texts in the second prototype.
 This includes a more detailed presentation about the bot in the welcome message.
 The picture next to the bot’s messages was also changed to be more human-like.
 One version still retained the previous picture, however.
 Moreover, user feedback indicated the dialogue was too complicated with too many clicks.
 Some users also suggested that the bot should allow for registering measurements without a guide, so as to speed up the process.
 This resulted in two separate prototypes, one with the guide and one without.
 Additionally, the option to select either to measure weight or blood pressure was implemented.

 When the user selects the option “ask questions” in the menu, the bot responds by asking what the user wants to know.
 When the user responds with their question, the bot answers by asking if the user wants to be redirected to another part of the bot which can answer the question.
 The user can then respond with yes or no by clicking on buttons.
-If the user says no, the bot asks if the user wants to ask another question and the user can again answer with buttons.
+If the user responds with no, the bot asks if the user wants to ask another question and the user can again answer with buttons.

 The prototype for notification settings is still created in Figma and there were almost no changes compared to the first prototype.
 The user testers on the first prototype were positive about that it was easy to use, though they sometimes clicked the wrong buttons.
 The user tests also indicated that users had problem using the scroll-function.
 The changes to the second prototype were that the ”add notification” button was higher up and that one button had its text changed.